xtuml/otel2puml/README.md

     }
 ]
 ```
+See [Data Types](docs/user/DataTypes.md) for more information on the Protocol Verifier Event structure.
 #### Example Output
 The following command will generate a PlantUML activity diagram from the above JSON file (using the -jn flag to specify the output diagram name):
 ```sh